XHALE Integrated Wellness LLC

 Manual Lymphatic Drainage (MLD) is a specialized, gentle massage technique designed to stimulate the lymphatic system.
 It helps improve lymph circulation, reduce swelling, and support immune function by assisting the body's natural detoxification process.
 MLD is commonly used for conditions like lymphedema, post-surgical recovery, and chronic inflammation.
 Since the lymphatic system plays a key role in fluid balance and immune defense, MLD may help enhance healing and overall wellness."

-To schedule an appointment text me at 865.567.8423
+To schedule an appointment E-mail

 Associated Bodywork & Massage Professionals

-© Copyright 2025 XHALE Integrated Wellness, LLC.
+© Copyright 2025 XHALE Integrated Wellness LLC.
 All rights reserved.